k-space-ee/zoidberg/README.md

 # Woop-woop-woop

-This is the source code repository of software stack used by the robot Zoidberg on Robotex 2018 basketball 1vs1 competition.
+This is the source code repository of software stack used by the robot Zoidberg on Robotex 2018 basketball 1vs1 competition built by [k-space.ee](https://k-space.ee) hackerspace members Fred-Eric Kirsi and Marek Juhanson.

 <img src="doc/woopwoop.jpg"/>